A3E 2026 Anaheim

 Declan McGlynn is an experienced music tech journalist and consultant who’s worked for and with the likes of Google, DJ Mag, Resident Advisor, Rolling Stone, Splice, Native Instruments, Universal Music Group and many more.
 He’s now the Communications Director of AI voice transformation platform Voice-Swap.

-Friday, January 23rd, 2026; 4:00PM – 5:00PM Pacific Time; Hilton Anaheim; Room TBA
+Friday, January 23rd, 2026; 4:00PM - 5:00PM Pacific Time; Hilton Anaheim, 4th Floor, Palos Verdes Room

 A3E Workshop: Disrupting the Compositional Workflow – From Sample Libraries to Expressive AI-Calibrated Physical Models